-Service Ministry Leaders (Open until filled)
+Service Ministry Leaders (Position open until filled)

 Hinton Center equips 8-10 college-aged young adults to work in the summer as Service Ministry Leaders.
 The Service Ministry Leaders (SMLs) help lead teams, hold small group discussions, facilitate lunchtime devotions, foster relationships between volunteers and community members, and lead programming throughout the week.
 SMLs go through intentional training before volunteers arrive in the summer and are also First Aid/CPR certified.
 Hinton Center also hosts seminary interns who help lead and oversee ministry.
 Full description available here: ServiceMinistryLeader2019-Posting

 Field Manager (Position open until filled)